Sachaa-Thanasius/defer-imports/README.rst

 -   `apipkg <https://github.com/pytest-dev/apipkg>`_
 -   `modutil <https://github.com/brettcannon/modutil>`_
 -   `SPEC 1 <https://scientific-python.org/specs/spec-0001/>`_
--   And many more.
+-   And countless more.

 Then along came `slothy <https://github.com/bswck/slothy>`_, a library that seems to do it better, having been constructed with feedback from multiple CPython core developers as well as one of the minds behind PEP 690.
-Its core concept is powerful, and it's the main inspiration for this project.
-However, the library also ties itself to specific Python runtimes by depending on the existence of frames that represent the call stack.
-While that's fine — PEP 690's implementation was for CPython specifically, after all — I thought, after discussion with and feedback from others, that there might be a way that is less dependent on the specific Python runtime being used, more "pure", and thus might be more maintainable in the long run.
+It was the main inspiration for this project.
+However, the library also (currently) ties itself to specific Python implementations by depending on the existence of frames that represent the call stack.
+That's perfectly fine; PEP 690's implementation was for CPython specifically, and to my knowledge, the most popular Python runtimes provide call stack access in some form.
+Still, I thought that there might be a way to do something similar while remaining implementation-independent, avoiding as many internal APIs as possible.
+After feedback and discussion, that thought crystalized into this library.

-Thus, ``deferred``.

 Acknowledgements
 ================

 -   `PEP 690 <https://peps.python.org/pep-0690/>`_ and its authors, for pushing lazy imports to the point of almost being accepted as a core part of CPython's import system.
--   Jelle Zijlstra, for so easily creating the core concept that ``slothy`` and now ``deferred`` rely on and sharing it in a `gist <https://gist.github.com/JelleZijlstra/23c01ceb35d1bc8f335128f59a32db4c>`_.
+-   Jelle Zijlstra, for so easily creating and sharing a `sample implementation <https://gist.github.com/JelleZijlstra/23c01ceb35d1bc8f335128f59a32db4c>`_ of the core concept that ``slothy`` and now ``deferred`` use.
 -   `slothy <https://github.com/bswck/slothy>`_, for making something great with that concept.
 -   All the packages mentioned in "Why" above, for filling people's needs and laying the groundwork for what's come.
--   Sinbad, for the feedback and for pushing me towards a hybrid approach.
+-   Sinbad, for the feedback.